likoz2/Lectures/CSharp/PaperWork/introduction.md

+# Goal
+The goal of this article is to introduce readers to C#.
+This article contains every basic feature of the C#.
+It is not meant to fully explain all the features.
+It is only meant to show readers what is possible.
+Later articles will dive deeply in each and every topic mentioned in this article, they will also expect readers to know the basics mentioned in this article as some explanations will involve other features.
+# Sections
+- Basics
+- Variables
+- Understanding the code
+- Errors
+- Final Hints
+# Prerequisites
+- Requisite
+  - README.md (contains general information about this repo and its articles)

 # Basics
 - Programming is about automation
   - We don't want to do something -> we tell the computer how to do it automatically